abhigoogol/Cifar10-DogsBreedIdentification/README.md

 # dogs-breeds-identification
-Python Notebook for Dogs Breeds Identification Kaggle Competition
+Python Notebook for Dogs Breeds Identification Kaggle Competition.<br />
+The code is written using *fastai* library on *Google Colab*.